Mecidiye Marşı

 The Mecidiye Marşı was the national anthem of the Ottoman Empire during the reign of Abdülmecid I (2 July 1839 – 25 June 1861) & Abdülmecid II (19 November 1922 - 3 March 1924).
 There were different anthems for each sultan.
-Franz Liszt visited the imperial capital and composed a paraphrase to this march named Op.
-87 Grande Paraphrase de la Marche de J. Donizetti.
-Donizetti had another march, Büyük Askerî Marş, also known as Grande March de Medjidie, composed for Abdülmecid I during the same period.
+Franz Liszt visited the imperial capital and composed a paraphrase to this march named Grande paraphrase de la Marche de J. Donizetti composée pour Sa Majesté le Sultan Abdul-Medjid Khan.
+Donizetti had another march, Büyük Askerî Marş, also known as Grande marche de Medjidie, composed for Abdülmecid I during the same period.
 Donizetti mentions Liszt as enjoying the two imperial marches and obtaining the sheet music from him to play them as variations.